Google Tag Manager

 - Click Add to workspace and confirm the required permissions.

-- Go to the Tags section and click New.
+- Go to Tags and click New.

 - Click Tag Configuration and select ClickPatrol Tag under Custom.